With Khodorkovsky out, Yukos investors fight on

 Pardoned by President Vladimir Putin in December after 10 years in jail for fraud and tax evasion, Khodorkovsky, 50, has bowed out of the ring, but the ex-managers and shareholders of Yukos fight on for compensation from the Russian Federation.

 A business once worth $40 billion that pumped two percent of the world's oil, Yukos was broken up and nationalised after Khodorkovsky's arrest in 2003.
-Most of its assets are now owned by Russian state oil major Rosneft.
+Most of its assets are now owned by Russian state oil major Rosneft (ROSN.MM).

 The two main lawsuits, one brought by former Yukos managers at the European Court of Human Rights in Strasbourg and one by shareholders at the Permanent Court of Arbitration in The Hague, could be decided this year, according to those involved.